Nek5000/nekRS/README.md

 comm    (in)    ...
 MPI Communicator (size determines number of partitions).
 ```

-Note, any initial distribution of mesh elements is valid but MPI ranks with nel<0 will not participate.
+Note, any initial distribution of mesh elements is valid but only MPI ranks with nel>0 will participate.